 Meal timing is something that you are bound to have heard about at one point or another during your training career.
-At some point, one of your friends or maybe a gym veteran has spoken to you about drinking a shake post-workout to start promoting recovery and muscle growth or getting protein in every few hours to stave off catabolism.
-Those are both forms of nutrient timing that are used for a specific purpose.
+At some point, one of your friends or maybe a gym veteran has spoken to you about drinking a meal replacement shake post-workout to start promoting recovery and muscle growth or getting protein in every few hours to stave off catabolism.
+In this article, we detail how to optimize meal timing for nutrient timing for muscle gain and cutting down.

 In more practical terms, nutrient timing is how you can bring out the full capacity of a diet.
 While alone it doesn’t account for a huge portion of your results (maybe about 10%), proper timing along with a well-calculated plan will see you outperforming your peers at the gym that just focus on calories.
 Typically there are two ways I like to use nutrient timing with my clients: